Governance: Board Elective Officer Succession

 Lamaze International Bylaws define the elective officers of the Board of Directors as Secretary/Treasurer, President-Elect, President, and Past-President.
 Each year the Board of Directors is responsible for electing a Secretary/Treasurer who will succeed each year through the elective board officer positions.
 Adopting a process for nomination and election of the incoming Secretary/Treasurer allows time for the Board of Directors to give thoughtful consideration to the leadership succession plan and for the nominated candidate to plan in advance for this elective officer commitment.

-Each officer serves for a term of one year, which begins following the outgoing Board of Directors meeting and continues until the close Board of Directors meeting held in conjunction with the next year’s Annual Meeting.
+Each officer serves for a term of one year, which begins following the outgoing Annual Board of Directors meeting and continues until the close Annual Board of Directors meeting held in conjunction with the next year’s Annual Member Meeting.
 At the end of his/her term, the Secretary/Treasurer becomes the President-Elect, each President-Elect becomes the President and each President becomes the Past-President.

 Approved: April 2016